CALL TODAY FOR A FREE CONSULTATION (310) 274-6529

 Harvey Waiver

 In some California cases, you may find that the accused is charged with more than one criminal offense.
-To avoid these charges, a defendant may choose to enter a plea bargain to plead guilty to the lesser charge so long as the prosecutor drops the other charge they are accused of.
-In situations like this, the prosecutor will request the defendant signs a Harvey waiver.
+To avoid these charges, a defendant may choose to enter into a plea bargain and plead guilty to the lesser charge, so long as the prosecutor drops the other charge.
+In situations like this, the prosecutor will request that the defendant sign a Harvey waiver.

 What is a Harvey Waiver?

-A Harvey waiver is an agreement that states that the defendant agrees that any dismissed charges will still be taken into account during the sentencing part of their criminal case.
-This waiver was developed during, the People v.
+A Harvey waiver is an agreement in which the defendant agrees that any dismissed charges will still be considered during sentencing.
+This waiver was developed in the People v.
 Harvey case in 1979, where the California Supreme Court ruled that dismissed charges would not be considered against a criminal defendant during the sentencing phase of their case unless the defendant knowingly and voluntarily relinquished this right.

 Thus, for the Harvey Waiver to be considered valid, the defendant must: